lightspeedwp/lsx/README.md

  * Redirect a user to a login form if they are logged out (with template) - https://gist.github.com/krugazul/e92749510d31d4a10906

-## Resources
+## Third-party resources

-* WP-Bootstrap-Navwalker (https://github.com/twittem/wp-bootstrap-navwalker) licensed under the GNU General Public License, version 2 (http://www.gnu.org/licenses/gpl-2.0.html)
+* [WP-Bootstrap-Navwalker](https://github.com/twittem/wp-bootstrap-navwalker) is licensed under the terms of the GNU GPL, Version 3
-* Bootstrap (http://getbootstrap.com/) licensed under MIT license (https://github.com/twbs/bootstrap/blob/master/LICENSE)
+* [Bootstrap](http://getbootstrap.com/) is licensed under the terms of the MIT license
-* Font Awesome (http://fontawesome.io/) licensed under SIL OFL 1.1 (http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)
+* [Font Awesome](http://fontawesome.io/) icons are licensed under the terms of the SIL OFL 1.1, and code licensed under the terms of MIT License
+* [Modernizr](https://modernizr.com/) is licensed under the terms of the MIT license
+* [imagesLoaded](http://imagesloaded.desandro.com/) is licensed under the terms of the MIT license
+* [ScrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) is licensed under the terms of the MIT license
+* [Picturefill](https://scottjehl.github.io/picturefill/) is licensed under the terms of the MIT license
-* lazysizes (https://github.com/aFarkas/lazysizes) licensed under MIT license (https://github.com/twbs/bootstrap/blob/master/LICENSE)
+* [lazysizes](https://github.com/aFarkas/lazysizes) is licensed under MIT license